Vv-Naveen-varma/Autonomous-Vehicle-Lane-detection/README.md

 # Autonomous-Vehicle-Lane-detection

 This is opencv-python based program to identify lanes in a video.
+Using Gaussian blur, Canny methods, Hough Transform

 Output of the executed videos can be found here: https://github.com/Vv-Naveen-varma/Autonomous-Vehicle-Lane-detection/tree/main/test_videos_output